 Make it routine.

 Although spontaneous conversations are good, consider setting up a regular time for your student to phone you.
-Let your student phone you, rather than you making the call, so that she will choose a time when she is available for a conversation.
-Reaching her while she is at dinner with her friends may not be very satisfying for anyone.
+Let your student phone you, rather than you making the call, so that they will choose a time when they are available for a conversation.
+Reaching them while they are at dinner with friends may not be very satisfying for anyone.

 One perennial dilemma is finding the balance of how much contact is the right amount.
 While it may seem reassuring, as a parent, to talk to your child daily, or even multiple times a day, after those first few days of transition are over, moving away from such frequent conversations will help your student settle into life at college.
 Perhaps talking weekly might allow you to touch bases and check in.

 Some students resist phoning home once a week.
-If that is the case, suggest that she do it for your benefit.
+If that is the case, suggest that they do it for your benefit.
 Some students naturally phone home when they have a problem, or are feeling sad or homesick, or have something wonderful to celebrate.
 For others, this may not be as easy.
-When you set up a regular schedule, your student has an opportunity to phone home “because my parents insist” and it becomes a regular time to talk.
-She doesn’t have to admit that she wants to hear your voice, or see phoning home as a sign of dependence.
+When you set up a regular schedule, your student has an opportunity to phone home ”because my parents insist” and it becomes a regular time to talk.
+They don’t have to admit that they want to hear your voice, or see phoning home as a sign of dependence.

 Chatterbox or stony silence.

 You may find that some weeks your student will have lots to tell you and you will have a long and meaningful conversation.
 Other weeks, the conversation may be brief.
 Some of this, of course, will depend on your child’s personality and your relationship, as well as what has happened during the week.
 Cherish those long conversations, and recognize that sometimes there just may not be much to talk about — or your student may be too busy to take time to talk.
 Being busy is good.